madhav8511/Library-Management-System/README.md

 to protect critical data sections and ensure data consistency.
 5. Concurrent Access: The system employs socket programming to service multiple clients concurrently, facilitating seamless access to library resources.

+# How To Run
+1. Set up the correct file path according to your system in header file.
+2. Run gcc setdata.c to create admin and client's
+3. Now on one terminal run server side : gcc -pthread main_server.c server.c admin.c user.c
+4. And on another terminal run client side : gcc client.c user.c admin.c